joyjding/spot/README.md

 Using fizzbuzz.spot as an example, let's take a walk through Spot syntax.

-Here you see the code for fizzbuzz.spot.
+Here you see the code for fizzbuzz.spot :

 	(FIZZBUZZ)